Parking search in the physical world: Calculating the search time by leveraging physical and graph theoretical methods: Blind Spots of existing Approaches to Parking Search

 \subsection{Topology of the street network}

-While previous \emph{theoretical} endeavours have considered linear or circular geometries for parking lanes \citep{levy2013exploring,krapivsky2019simple,krapivsky2020should,arnott2017cruising}, in reality parking spaces are located on a geometrically more complex network of streets (or alleys in the case of a parking lot), whose topology constrains the motion of the cars.
-Specific street networks have been studied \emph{numerically}, with a more or less realistic description of their characteristics (see the review in \citep{boujnah2017modelisation}), but the sensitivity of the results to the topology has not been investigated.
+While previous \emph{theoretical} endeavours have \AN{generally} considered linear or circular geometries for parking lanes \citep{levy2013exploring,cao2015system,krapivsky2019simple,krapivsky2020should,arnott2017cruising}, in reality parking spaces are located on a geometrically more complex network of streets (or alleys in the case of a parking lot), whose topology constrains the motion of the cars.
+Specific street networks have been studied \emph{numerically}, with a more or less realistic description of their characteristics (see the review in \citep{boujnah2017modelisation}); \AN{to single out only one example, \citet{gallo2011multilayer} simulated the road network of the city of Benevento, Italy, using a a multi-layer model that decouples the in-vehicle trip to the destination (with its specific cost for traffic assignment) from the following cruising part. } \AN{ \citet{dowling2019modeling} made theoretical progress in the study of street networks with nodes of non-uniform degrees.} But the sensitivity of \AN{parking search times} to the topology has not been investigated.

-Nevertheless, it is easy to understand that, for an equal number of on-street spots, their distribution along the streets and the topology of the network will affect the disutility associated with parking.
-First consider the simple case illustrated in Fig.~\ref{fig:figure1} with a single major destination point (hot spot) and no off-street parking facility.
+Nevertheless, it is easy to understand that, for an equal number of on-street spots, their \AN{spatial distribution and the topology of the street network} will affect the disutility associated with parking.
+First consider the simple case illustrated in Fig.~\ref{fig:figure1}a with a single major destination point (hot spot) and no off-street parking facility.
 Under equal demand, parking issues will be all the more severe as they are few streets allowing parking on the curb that lead to the hot spot.
 With fewer incoming streets, it will be harder to find a spot close enough to the destination.